COMPARATIVE LAW PROGRAM IN EUROPE

 Participants should consult a good travel agent and/or reputable websites that sell discounted airfares or auction airfares.
 Among others, STA Travel offers attractively discounted airfares to students.
 Inquire at www.statravel.com.
 United Airlines offers a direct flight between Geneva and Washington, DC (IAD).

-Travel within Europe and within the cities visited will be by train, metro, and other public transportation.
+Travel within Europe and within the cities visited will be by train, bus, metro, and other public transportation.
 Discounted week-long metro bus passes can be purchased in London, Paris, and Geneva.
 Passport-size pictures are needed for this in Paris and Geneva.

 For the purposes of the program, there will be three train trips on different dates: London-Brussels (Eurostar), Brussels-Paris (Thalys) and Paris-Geneva (TGV).
 A Eurailpass is not recommended or required.
 There are discounts when two or more people purchase a ticket and travel together and for people not yet 26 years of age.
 Please explore your options with your travel agent and/or check Web sites tgv.com, eurostar.com, thalys.com, raileurope.com, railpass.com.
 European students may consider purchasing an Interrail pass.
 For more information, visit www.interrail.net.
 Please note that students under 26 years old can purchase discounted individual or group train fares in Europe.
 Some students may prefer an intercity bus trip, especially for the London-Brussels and Brussels-Paris legs.
 They take twice as long but can be significantly cheaper.

 Should students prefer to not travel with the group between program cities, they may travel on their own as long as they arrive in time for the next class.
 If planning to use discount airlines, take into account travel time and cost to and from the airport, security checks, baggage weight limitations, and all fees.